Nerima Daikon Brothers: Political references

 A parody of a famous Koizumi press photo.

 The final episode of the series contains many references and criticisms of politics of Japanese Prime Minister Koizumi.

 The episode begins with the cliffhanger from episode 11 where Prime Minister "Oizumi" loudly proclaimed "I will privatize Nerima!" (私は練馬を民営化します!) from the National Diet Building (which is propelled by jet engines high above the city.)
 Shortly thereafter troops, tanks, aircraft, and even ships begin swarming the (inland) ward forcing the city to privatize.
-Later he uses a bad pun on the word privatize (民営化, mineika): Everyone in agreement will experience the pleasant feeling of a good mood! (皆で ええ感じに いい気分で 快感を味わう, Minna de ee kanji ni iikibun de kaikan wo ajiwau.)
+Later he uses a bad pun on the word privatize (民営化, mineika): Everyone in agreement will experience the pleasant feeling of a good mood! (皆で ええ感じに いい気分で 快感を味わう, Minna de ee kanji ni iikibun de kaikan o ajiwau.)
 This pun mirror's Koizumi's catch-phrase From public to private (官から民へ, kan kara min e) in his goal of privatizing the Japanese postal system.

 Shishiro – a character marketed by Koizumi's Liberal Democratic Party.

 The episode also plays heavily on the Koizumi's "lion" theme.
 His face is caricatured with a lion nose and lion whiskers.
 Koizumi gained the nickname because of his lion-like mane of hair.
 Koizumi and his party have embraced the nickname.
 Koizumi himself pens an e-mail column called "Lion Heart."
 His party also produced and marketed a lion-character with Koizumi's face called "Shishiro".
 The episode features Koizumi's supporters dressed in lion costumes, very similar to Shishiro, who go after the Brothers.

 In addition, this episode makes reference to several happenings of the 2005 general election.
 Koizumi called the election after bills to privatize Japan Post were voted down in the upper house.
 In order to defeat those who had voted against the measure, Koizumi employed "a star-studded cast of female candidates..., now ubiquitously referred to in the national media as Koizumi's assassins (shikoku), [whose] mission [was] to take out the prime minister's political enemies in the old boys' network that long held sway over the LDP."
 Koizumi had also instructed one of the candidates "to pitch herself to voters as 'the Madonna of reform'."
 Finally there is the term, "Koizumi children", the "83 new LDP Diet members... [who are] basically a cult of personality, these rookies need a manual to know what to say to the media, and applauded ecstatically during the prime minister's 26 Sep policy speech.

 These things are heavily referenced in the final episode.
 Oizumi is flanked by a cast of female Diet members who repeat every word he says.
 He calls Yūkel and Donabe his "children."
 And when he needs assistance in taking the daikon field he sends his "assassins", dressed in lion suits, to beat up the hold-outs.